AzharAlali/Kali-Linux-for-Digital-Forensics/README.md

 ### Sub-Topics
 - [Azhat Alali](https://github.com/AzharAlali) - Linux common comands- how to create "Hello World" in C language using Linux.
 - [Susan Maharjan](https://github.com/susanmaharjan)- show how to download, install, set up and run shell command
-- [Samuel Eagan](https://github.com/samueleagan) - Overview of preinstalled applications and their uses
+- [Samuel Eagan](https://github.com/samueleagan) - Overview examples of preinstalled applications and their uses

 # How to download Kali Linux for Digital Forensics